Suspected Tornado Leaves Behind Trail Of Damage On Long Island

 “I see the electrical pole in our backyard is completely snapped in half and it’s just hanging there by the wires, and it was just crazy,” Heo said.

 The storm only lasted for a few moments, but its damage was widespread.
-Just a few blocks away near the corner of Heather Lane and Clover Lane, heavy wind caused a tree to topple into a home that was under construction.READ MORE: Fast-Moving Storm Brings Hail To Tri-State Area, Causes Power Outages Throughout Region
+Just a few blocks away near the corner of Heather Lane and Clover Lane, heavy wind caused a tree to topple into a home that was under construction.READ MORE: Wollman Rink Reopens For Ice Skating In Central Park

 “It’s unbelievable.
 I couldn’t believe it.
 It’s a huge tree.
 And the amount of damage it did, like, you can see, it’s off the slab.
 It’s crazy.
 Like, this house has to be completely taken down and started over,” homeowner Nick Barberil said.